mdrakibhasanrc/Data-Driven-Optimization-for-Ajekr-Deal-E-Commerce-Growth/README.md

 ## Results & Impact:

-    Cart Abandonment Rate: Reduced by 10% through optimized CTAs and checkout simplification.
+    Cart Abandonment Rate: Reduced by 50% through optimized CTAs and checkout simplification.

-    Checkout Abandonment Rate: Reduced by 12% by addressing friction in the payment stage.
+    Checkout Abandonment Rate: Reduced by 45% by addressing friction in the payment stage.

-    Conversion Rate: Increased by 25% through targeted mobile optimization and improved user flow.
+    Conversion Rate: Increased by 10% through targeted mobile optimization and improved user flow.

     Average Order Value (AOV): Increased by 15% via cross-sell and upsell tactics.

+##### Let’s discuss how we can begin implementing these strategies and unlock your website’s full conversion potential.
+I’m confident that with data-driven optimization, we can drive real, measurable results for your business.

+Prepared BY,
+Md RakiB Hasan
+Marketing Data Analyst | CRO Expert